narvalotech/super-tyson/scratchpad.md

 --- exit ---
 ```

+# notes on GUI

+Resizing in the X direction doesn't work.

+Weirdly enough, the window is resizable in both direction when no buttons are
+added to the layout.
+It's probably something to do with the button element
+itself adding a maxsize constraint.

 # next steps

 GUI

+- fix resizing issue (see above)
+- add connection status indicator (statusline maybe?)
 - add serial port selector widget
 - add "Run selection" button
 - highlight matching parens